Houston Scaffolding Accident Attorneys

 - Scaffolding collapse due to improper construction or too much weight

-- Falling objects hitting employees because the scaffolding zone was not restricted or appropriately covered
+- Falling objects hitting employees because the scaffolding zone was not restricted

 - Electrocution due to scaffold construction in close proximity to power sources